nflamant/portfolio/README.md

-Hello, if you read this...
-I enjoy your time.
+Hello, if you read this... enjoy your time.